Job Syndrome: Symptoms and Treatments

 Genetic Testing

-Genetic testing plays a pivotal role in confirming a diagnosis of Job Syndrome.
+Genetic testing plays a pivotal role in confirming a Job syndrome diagnosis.
 Identifying mutations in the STAT3 gene or other related genes can provide definitive evidence of the disorder.
-Genetic counselling is often recommended for affected families to understand the inheritance patterns and potential risks for future generations.
+Genetic counselling is often recommended for affected families to help them understand the inheritance patterns and potential risks for future generations.

 Immunological Assessments